-Information on this element is generated as an assessment of potential reuse proportion against a 2025 target of 10%, but the current benchmark of 3% remains unchanged from last year.
+Information on this element is generated as an assessment of potential reuse proportion against a 2025 target of 10%, but the current benchmark of 3% remains unchanged from last year and from the reporting year before that.
 This metric is at best an estimate of what might have been achieved in this area.